elmsln/elmsln-developer/instances/README.md

 it is also recommended that you setup an alternate remote to map to.
 This is how PSU manages the packages in their deployments in-house.

+The recommendation is to take the example repo (elmsln-config-example) and fork it so that it’s your own repo.